sizious/dc-chain/README.md

 - `/opt/toolchains/dc/arm-eabi`;
 - `/opt/toolchains/dc/sh-elf`.

+Of course, you may adapt the path if needed; but it's better to use the standard path if possible.

 ### Erase

 Set the `erase` flag to `1` to remove build directories on the fly to save